JetBrains/teamcity-sdk-docs/topics/getting-started-with-plugin-development.md

 * the `build` directory contains the xml files which define how the project output is aggregated into a single distributable archive.
 ## Step 3.
 Edit the plugin descriptor

-Open the teamcity\-plugin.xml file in the project root folder  with Intellij IDEA and add details, such as the plugin display name, description, vendor, and etc. by modifying the [corresponding attributes](plugins-packaging.md) in the file.
+Open the teamcity-plugin.xml file in the project root folder  with Intellij IDEA and add details, such as the plugin display name, description, vendor, and etc. by modifying the [corresponding attributes](plugins-packaging.md) in the file.

 ## Step 4.
 Create the plugin sources